RobKraft/EfficientSoftwareDevelopment/content/en/_index.md

     - Efficient Software Development
   text:
     - Guidance regarding the practices and processes and philosophies to help your team improve the efficiency at which you develop software.
-    - CHECK BACK ON JULY 1st, 2023 when this site is nearly complete!
   titleColor:
   textColor:
   spaceBetweenTitleText: 5